ReagentX/gtrends/readme.md

 ## Notes

 - Google only allows you to normalize up to 5 keywords at once.
 Trying to normalize more than 5 keywords will raise a `ValueError`.
+- Google may rate limit you if you make too many requests which can lead to `TypeError`s or `ResponseError`s.
 - This package is dependent on [`pytrends`](https://github.com/GeneralMills/pytrends) which can be installed via pip.